 The airline originally stayed (put on hold) the Goel & Trivedi case pending the outcome of the test cases Huzar v Jet2 and Dawson v Thomson Airways in 2014.
 But when the Supreme Court ruled in favour of delayed passengers in both cases, Ryanair changed its argument to focus on its Terms and Conditions to defend the claim.

 Although no other airlines are currently running the two year limitation argument, the majority have a similar clause in their Terms and Conditions stating that passengers only have two years to issue court proceedings.

 If Ryanair had won the case, this could have led to all other airlines following suit and successfully putting a two year cap on claims.
 If that had happened, claims between two and six years where court proceedings have not yet been issued could have potentially been time barred.

-Bott and Co Flight Delay Lawyer Coby Benson, who acted on behalf of Goel & Trivedi said:
+Bott and Co Flight Delay Compensation Solicitor Coby Benson, who acted on behalf of Goel & Trivedi said:

 “We’re delighted that the court has dismissed yet another argument put forward by the airlines to restrict passenger rights.